The Street with No Name: Plot

 Later, in a nearby amusement arcade, Cordell tells Gordon that while he was at the gym, his Social Security card was stolen.
 As they talk, two policemen approach and arrest Cordell for a break-in at a jewelry store, where his card has been found.
-The FBI has provided a false record for Cordell, and he is bailed out by John Smith, who turns out to be Stiles.
+The FBI has provided a false record for Cordell, and he is bailed out by "John Smith", who turns out to be Stiles.
 Through the police department, Stiles has acquired a copy of Cordell's phony FBI record and is impressed enough to invite him to join his organization.
 Later Cordell meets with Briggs on board a ferry, and his report convinces Briggs that the Stiles gang are their culprits.
 After Stiles and his henchmen plan a robbery of a local mansion, Stiles has a violent argument with his wife Judy.
 Cordell alerts Gordon about the robbery and the FBI and police prepare an ambush, but Stiles' informant within the police department tips him off and he cancels the job.
 Cordell returns to gang headquarters and fires a shot from Stiles' Luger pistol in order to recover the bullet for testing.
 However, Stiles discovers that his gun has been fired and goes to see his informant, who turns out to be Commissioner Demory, and asks him to have his gun checked for fingerprints.
 Demory later advises Stiles that his gang has been infiltrated by Cordell.

 Shivvy and Matty, two of Stiles' henchmen, take Cordell to see Stiles, and Gordon follows them in a taxi.
 Briggs, who has been observing Stiles and can link him to Demory, then receives a report from Washington that the barrel markings on the bullet fired from Stiles' gun are identical with those on the bullets used in the previous killings.
 After Gordon tracks Shivvy, Matty and Cordell to a factory, he tells the taxi driver to get word to Briggs as to where he is.
 Inside the plant, Shivvy discovers and then stabs Gordon.
 Cordell does not realize he has been found out until Stiles announces he is going to frame him and have Demory's officers "accidentally" kill him.
 However, the plan backfires when Briggs and Chief Harmatz arrive with backup and chase Stiles through the factory.
-Cordell corners Stiles and kills him, and as Briggs arrests Demory, agent Gordon recovers.
+Cordell corners Stiles and kills him, and as Briggs arrests Demory, agent Gordon is seen to not be in life-threatening condition.